phantware/react-github-users/README.md

 # React Git Users

-This project mimic the way github functionality, it allow users to easily search for github users using the app
+This project mimic the way github functionality works, it allow users to easily search for github users using the app

 ## Available Scripts